Police and the Schools

 -

-The agreement calls for two SROs based at Charlottesville High School, one based at the new Charlottesville Middle School, and an SRO supervisor to float among schools as needed.
+NOTE: Prior to September 18, the agreement originally called for two SROs based at Charlottesville High School, one based at the new Charlottesville Middle School, and an SRO supervisor to float among schools as needed.

 -